segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

 ## Getting Started

-1. From your workspace’s `sources` page, click `add source`.
+1. From your workspace's `sources` page, click `add source`.

 2. Choose Zendesk.

 3. Give the source a nickname and a schema name.
 The nickname is a label used in the Segment interface, and the schema name is the namespace you query against in your warehouse.
 Both can be whatever you like, but we recommend sticking to something that reflects the source itself, like `Zendesk` for nickname and `zendesk` or `zendesk_prod` for the schema name.

   **Note** that you can add multiple instances if you have multiple Zendesk accounts.
-That’s why we allow you to customize the source’s nickname and schema name!
+That's why we allow you to customize the source's nickname and schema name!

   ![](Images/zendesk1.png)